alphagov/forms/design/prototype-version-2/edit-question/README.md

 - Made the ‘answer’ types a question, “What kind of answer do you need to this question?” - using the previous hint text as the question, so we could inform users that the ‘answer’ types will validate based on the selected formats
 - Updated ‘answer’ radio options content to remove repetative content, “A(n)”, to reduce cognitive load and unnecessary repetition for screen reader users
   - We also reordered this list to be alphabetical, while keeping what we thought would be the most common ‘answer’ type - “Single line of text” - at the top
-- “go to page list” updated to “Go to form overview” and moved to under neat buttons to improve expectation management, and accessibility for users of zoom text technology
+- “go to page list” updated to “Go to form overview” and moved to underneath the buttons to improve expectation management, and accessibility for users of zoom text technology
 - Content across the screen - and throughout the platform - that referred to ‘page’ changed to ‘question’ as that is more aligned with what the user is adding, editing, moving or deleting

 ### Preview pane updates